in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service.md

 ---
 layout:     post
-title:      Creating REST Service with Spring Boot
+title:      Creating a REST Service with Spring Boot
 date:       2017-01-30 12:31:19
 summary:    Setting up a basic REST Service with Spring Boot.
 Its a cake walk.
 categories: Spring Boot, REST Service